overnetti/overnetti/README.md

 Hi there, I'm Olivia Vernetti (also known as Livi) 😄

-I'm a self-taught developer currently working as a Software Engineer intern at Carnegie Learning.
+I'm a self-taught developer currently working as a Software Engineer intern at Carnegie Learning in Generative AI.
 In my free time, I also volunteer as a Game Developer on [Corporate Clash](https://corporateclash.net/), a free-to-play reimagination of Disney's Toontown MMO.

 🌱 I’m currently learning JavaScript, TypeScript, and Java, and I'm interested in learning C++, C#, and Lua.